 Tell the app the kind of problem you want to report, drop a pin into the map at the appropriate point, and the app will send a message to the relevant authority.
 There’s a facility for adding a picture too – but be sensible about this.
 Don’t try to take a shot of damage to a motorway, for instance, if it involves you putting yourself in danger.
 That would be folly.

 Another handy feature is a kind of cooling off period; click to send your comment and you’ll get an email asking if you’re really sure you want to use the kind of colourful language you chose when the blood was up and you were writing it.
 You may want to moderate the suggestion that the council you’re about to email is run by a troop of delinquent baboons, because that’s undoubtedly untrue; they’re just people under a lot of pressure trying to do their best, and you’re trying to be helpful.
 Best to remember that.

 Like expense management software

-But here’s how FixMyStreet is like expense management software for small businesses such as the Solo expenses product; you may not be the first to highlight a particular problem, which you’ll discover when you drop your pin in the map.
+But here’s how FixMyStreet is like expense management software for small businesses such as the Expense On Demand product; you may not be the first to highlight a particular problem, which you’ll discover when you drop your pin in the map.
 There may be others there already.
 Check it out, councils!
 Half a dozen pins in a pothole hotspot could be removed by the careful application of some Tarmac.
 Think of the compensation cash that could be saved.
 You could mend some other potholes with it…

 Picture: Rainer Klotz | Dreamstime